senemaktas/Python-Programming/README.md

 ### There are examples with Flask, which is the Python Web Framework:
 - Install Flask : `pip3 install Flask`
-- Import and use : `from flask import Flask`
+- Import : `from flask import Flask`

 ***Project layout should look like this:*** <br/>
 Project_name/ <br/>